-48 Hours in Los Angeles: Tacos, Beer and Boardwalks
+48 Hours in Los Angeles: Tacos, Baseball, and Epic Hikes (2018 Edition)

-48 Hours in Los Angeles: Tacos, Beer and Boardwalks
+48 Hours in Los Angeles: Tacos, Baseball, and Epic Hikes (2018 Edition)

 We get it, 48 Hours in Los Angeles is not only way too little time to experience all there is to see in the city, but couldn't possibly be enjoyable in just a weekend right?
 Wrong.